Stem Cell Biology and Regenerative Medicine

 Course enrollment will be available for this course once it is scheduled.

 There's a lot of controversy surrounding embryonic stem cells, but did you know that there are many types of stem cells in the body and that some are already being used to treat diseases?
 In this course, you'll learn about what stem cells are, what they do, and their importance to research and medicine.
 You’ll even learn how to culture mammalian cells.
 Discover how stems cells allow a single fertilized egg to develop into a complex human being, how they are used by doctors to help restore the immune system of cancer patients, and how technological advances are helping scientists harness the power of stem cells to learn about and treat disease.

 Stem cells have the remarkable ability to become any one of the 200+ cell types found in humans.
 This course will explore what makes stem cells unique, how they function normally in the body to create and maintain specialized organs and how they are being used in regenerative medicine.
 We will cover the basic cell, molecular and developmental biological principles required to understand exactly what these incredible cells are.

-A general high school biology class is required.
+Completion of a high school biology course is required.

-*Please Note: This course has a Supplemental Fee of $300.00
+*Please note: This course has a supplemental fee of $200